UMMS-Biocore/bootcamp/session8/session8.md

 Now the expression matrix is stored within an R object with ExpressionSet class, and we wont need the original expression matrix, we may delete it with "rm" function.
 The ExpressionSet class (ex_sc) is an extremely convienient data structure that contains 3 dataframes.
 These dataframes contain expression data, cell information, and gene information respectivelty.

+exprs(ex_sc) is the expression data, where rows are genes and columns are cells
+pData(ex_sc) is cell information, where rows are cells and columns are metadata
+fData(ex_sc) is gene information, where rows are genes and columns are metadata

 Often we have metadata on the experiment that can be valuable in the analysis!
 Writing that information now may be appropriate.
 Our experiment consists of a time course with LPS stimulation.
 Now we can begin to take advantage of our faceting!
 We first create an empty column, then insert associated metadata.